 You will be placed in a flat with fellow Summer School students, who may not necessarily be studying the same course as you.
 This will be a great opportunity for you to meet even more people and gain insights from students studying a variety of subjects.

-The Summer School is self-catered, however, there are also plenty of places to eat on campus, such as The Curve, as well as selection of supermarkets right on our doorstep.
+You can use the kitchens to cook your own food, although breakfast is included seven days a week between 7:30-9:30am.
+In addition, you can eat on campus at The Curve, with other eating places and a selection of supermarkets right on our doorstep.
 We will include further information on where to eat around campus in your welcome pack.

 Will I be allocated a single point of contact for support?

 For the duration of your stay, you will be able to contact your course leader for academic support.

 If you need any additional support, the Summer School Team will be on hand between 9am and 4pm, Monday to Friday.